 To upgrade my business class seat to first class on this flight, China Eastern charges “only” 30,000 yuan (about $4,350).
 The amount to upgrade was the same regardless of the amount paid for the ticket or if the ticket was a frequent flyer award.
 In fact, if memory serves, this is the same amount a coach passenger would pay to upgrade to first class.

-After quickly concluding that upgrading to first class was not worth the asking price (although next time I should see if this price was negotiable), I settled in to enjoy the experience in business class.
+After quickly concluding that upgrading to first class was not worth the asking price (although next time I should see if this price is negotiable), I settled in to enjoy the experience in business class.

 This was the wine list: